Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Introduction

 \section{Introduction}

-Measuring similarity/distance between two time-series is a fundamental task in various problems.
-This task is usually formulated as the problem of minimizing the loss of sequence alignment.
+Abnormal time-series detection is a crucial task in various fields.
+A fundamental method is to compare a new query time-series to a reference (normal) time-series.
+To do this, it is often necessary to align the two time-series and then measure the distance between them.
+If the distance exceeds a pre-determined threshold, the query time-series is considered abnormal.
 Aligning two time-series involves computing the optimal pairwise correspondence between their elements while preserving the alignment orderings.
-The Dynamic Time Warping (DTW) \cite{sakoe1978dynamic} is a standard algorithm for finding the optimal alignment between two given time-series.
-The DTW distance has been used for high-stake decision making in various signal processing problems.
+The Dynamic Time Warping (DTW) \cite{sakoe1978dynamic} is a standard algorithm for finding the optimal alignment between the two time-series.

-When the DTW distance of the two time-series is observed under uncertain environment, it is crucially important to quantify its statistical reliability, e.g., in the form of $p$-value or confidence interval.
-However, there is no satisfactory statistical inference method for the DTW distance.
-The main difficulty is that the sampling distribution of the DTW distance is too complex to derive, i.e., it is difficult to analyze how the uncertainty in the observed two time-series is transmitted to the uncertainty in the DTW distance.
-Without quantifying the statistical reliability of the DTW distance, we cannot properly control the risk of incorrect decision making.
+In order to control the balance between two types of errors in abnormality detection, i.e., false positives (errors in which normal time series are incorrectly identified as abnormal) and false negatives (errors in which abnormal time series are falsely determined as normal), it is necessary to consider the statistical reliability of the DTW distance.
+Our goal is to develop a statistical inference for the DTW distance, in the form of $p$-value or confidence interval, to control the false positive rate (FPR).
+In other words, if we repeat the abnormal time-series detections many times, the probability of obtaining incorrect abnormal time-series can be controlled under a significance level $\alpha$ (e.g., 0.05).

-Our key idea to circumvent this difficulty is to employ a \emph{conditional sampling distribution} of the DTW distance --- inspired by the recent development of the \emph{conditional Selective Inference (SI)} literature~\cite{lee2016exact}.
+However, this task is challenging because the sampling distribution of the DTW distance is too complex to derive.
+Our key idea to circumvent this difficulty is to employ the \emph{conditional Selective Inference (SI)} literature~\cite{lee2016exact}.
 The basic concept of conditional SI is to make an inference conditional on a \emph{selection event}.
-The inference based on a conditional sampling distribution is still valid in the sense that the false positive rate (FPR) can be properly controlled under a given significance level $\alpha$ (e.g., 0.05).
-To develop a valid statistical inference method for the DTW distance, we interpret the optimization problem of selecting (determining) the optimal alignment as the selection event and consider the sampling distribution of the DTW distance conditional on the optimal alignment.
+In this paper, we interpret the optimization problem of selecting the optimal alignment between the two time-series as the selection event.
+By conditioning on the optimal alignment, the sampling distribution of the DTW distance can be derived which is subsequently used to conduct the statistical inference.
+We would like to note that we do \emph{not} introduce a new anomaly detection method in this study.
+Instead, we introduce a novel post-inference method on the results obtained after the abnormal time-series detection is performed.